abhi5455/SS_Lab/README.md

 2. System Software Programs
       - Implement pass one of a Two Pass Assembler.
       - Implement pass two of a Two Pass Assembler.
-      - Implement a One Pass Assembler.
+      - Implement One Pass Assembler.

 3. MASM Programs
       - 8 Bit Addition of 2 Numbers.